What is uterine cancer?

 A note from Cleveland Clinic

 Uterine cancer includes endometrial cancer (more common) and uterine sarcoma.
-The disease is the most common cancer affecting a woman’s reproductive system.
-It usually happens after menopause.
-But it can affect younger women, too.
+It’s the most common cancer affecting a DFAB person’s reproductive system.
 Uterine cancer symptoms include vaginal bleeding between periods or after menopause.
 If healthcare providers catch uterine cancer before it spreads, surgery can cure it.
 If you experience any signs of uterine cancer, contact your healthcare provider.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy